Hazel dormice footprint tunnels

 There have been various attempts investigating the use of footprint tunnels as a potential way of detecting dormice such as this poster on using Tetra pak tracking tubes to detect dormice seen at the 2014 International Dormouse Conference.

-The level of survey effort and results can be reported here.
 Please note that negative results are as important as positive results.

 Recommendations for professional practice

 The differences in the detection rates varies between months with highest detection rates between May-October.
 Analysis of the data revealed that if 50 footprint tunnels are deployed for any consecutive three months between May to October, the probability of detecting dormice, even in habitats where they may occur at low population densities, is 97.5%.

 Footprint tunnels provide greater certainty of detection of hazel dormice in hedgerow and scrub habitats and are more likely to achieve positive results within a shorter timescale, when compared with nest tubes and nest boxes.

 It should be noted that at the present time, the use of footprint tunnels is not an acceptable method to Natural England or Natural Resources Wales to demonstrate dormouse absence at sites.